 Ruth’s parents, Walter and Charlotte (nee Stepney) Funnell, were early Lower Moutere settlers.
 They arrived in Nelson on the Larkins in November, 1849, after taking ship from London in company with eloping newly-weds, Walter and Leah (nee Gregory) Guy, who also settled in Lower Moutere.
 The Funnell and Guy families were of long standing in the same area of the East Sussex Wealdan District and had intermarried over time.
 The two Walters were related - Walter Funnell's mother Hannah (nee Guy) was Walter Guy's older sister, making Walter Funnell Walter Guy's nephew.

-Walter Guy had a property with a homestead known as Moutere House on Central Road, not far from the current Jubilee Bridge.
+Walter Guy had a property with a homestead known as Moutere House on Central Road, in Lower Moutere, not far from the current Jubilee Bridge.
 He later made a substantial investment in land at Ngatimoti, which was farmed by his only son, John Arliss Guy.
 Walter Funnell, who came from a long line of brickmakers, set up brick kilns on his farm, which was in the area where the Lower Moutere Hall stands today.
 He was helped in this enterprise by his father, Richard - his parents had followed their only child to New Zealand on the Cornwall in 1853.
-Hannah Funnell (nee Guy) died in 1866 and Richard remarried in 1867 to Charlotte Alcock.
-He died in 1877.
+Hannah Funnell (nee Guy) died in 1866 and Richard remarried in 1867 to Charlotte Alcock before dying himself 10 years later in 1877.
 Walter and Charlotte Funnell had a family of eight, four daughters and four sons, all born in Motueka.
 Ruth was their youngest daughter.

 In 1908 Ken's parents shifted from Lower Moutere to Gloucester Street in Tahunanui, Nelson.
 His grandfather, Walter Funnell, died at his home in 1910.
 At some point after Ken finished his schooling around the age of thirteen or fourteen, he started work with his aunt Ada’s brother, James Williams Wills III, known as Jim, who owned a 36 acre property called Willow Brook at Ngatimoti, near the bottom of Church Hill.
-Ken would have boarded with the Wills' family during this time.
-Their two sons (Ken's cousins) were of a similar age; Rowland, the oldest, was born the same year as Ken (1895), and Allan was two years younger.
+Ken boarded with the Wills' family during this time.
+The Willses' two sons were of a similar age to Ken; Rowland, the oldest, was born in 1895, and Allan was two years younger.

 Born at Lower Moutere in 1866 to James Williams Wills II and his wife Emily Patience (nee Scott), Jim Wills was the only son in a family of eight, and grew up on the family farm in the area now marked by Wills Road.
 Jim's grandfather, fhe first James Williams Wills, emigrated from Devonshire, England, with his wife, Betsy (nee Rickard) and family to New Zealand on the Timandra in 1842.
 They had settled in New Plymouth, but were driven out by the Taranaki Land Wars and removed to Lower Moutere late in 1863, along with two of their sons, Albert and James William Wills II.
 They set up on adjoining blocks of land and James W. Wills II had a flour-mill operating beside the Moutere River near the current Jubliee Bridge.
 Both Albert and his brother James were fluent speakers of the Maori language and often acted as interpreters with local Maori.
 Life was not easy for Jim Wills and his sisters after their father was declared bankrupt in 1874, and died two years later of a heart attack at the early age of 42.

-They had 4 children; Jean, Rowland (who was the same age as Ken James), Allan and Meta.
+They had 4 children; Jean, Rowland, Allan and Meta.

 Meta Wills holds the horse